sulmfish/pico_nrf_hm/README.md

 # pico_nrf_hm
 Basic communication with one Hoymiles inverter HM...
-(HM300 and HM 800 tested).
+(HM300 and HM800 tested).
 Code is micropython.
+You may want to use Thonny for editing.

 Hardware:
 - Raspberry Pi Pico (tested) or maybe any other microcontroller suitable for micropython and